Managed Warehouse

 AND event_name = 'Purchase'

-For attributes that are commonly used in queries, you can also define them as Key Attributes which will pull them out as top-level columns.
-This makes it easier to query and improves performance.
+For attributes that are commonly used in queries, define them as Key Attributes to pull them out as top-level columns.
+This makes querying easier and improves performance.

 There is a limit of 1000 rows in the SQL Explorer.
 Returning raw events over a large time period will quickly exceed this limit.